cramirez07/log-parser/README.md

         /api/most_common: 30%
         /api/less common: 20%
 ~~~
-### TODO:
+### Requirements:
-Since this is a straight forward script that works on Python 2.7 and above, no need for deployment package.
+Since this is a straightforward script that works on Python 2.7 and above, without any 3rd-party libraries, you can just use it as a normal python script.
-But I will try to create one.